 Deadline – A completed application form, including all three letters of recommendation and TOEFL scores, must be submitted on the ApplyWeb website.
 The deadline is January 7 but check here (select "Earth and Environmental Sciences") for the most recent information.
 Applications that fail to meet this deadline will not be considered for Fall Term admission.

 Application fee – The application fee is due when the application is submitted.
 In 2022, this fee was $75 for US citizens and permanent residents, $90 for non-US citizens, $10 for current Rackham students regardless of citizenship.

 Fee waiver – The Department waives the application fee if students had been admitted to our Fall Preview Program.
 See also Application Fee and Waivers.
-International students can request a fee waiver based on financial need by contacting the Grad Chair (firstname.lastname@example.org) with a brief justification (50–100 words).
+International students can request a fee waiver based on financial need by contacting the Academic Program Manager (firstname.lastname@example.org) with a brief justification (50–100 words).

 Four steps – The application and admission processes can be broken into four steps beginning with your planning in the late Summer and culminating with a visit to EARTH in the Winter term for a selection of domestic candidates.

 An important part of planning is identifying research directions and potential faculty advisers.
 See Research and People to explore the research interests of our faculty, research scientists, postdocs, and students.
 Send an e-mail in early September to each of the faculty with whom you are interested in working.
 To prepare a compelling application, see "Tips for prospective students before applying" below.

 |02043||PhD in Earth and Environmental Sciences|

 Application components – A complete application consists of